TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

-The work of Kales, Omolola, and Ramacher~\cite{kales2019} aimed particularly for the Certificate Transparency infrastructure and improved upon Lueks and Goldberg's work~\cite{LueksGoldberg2015} for the case of a single client with multiple queries over large dynamic Merkle trees with millions to billions leaves (certificates).
-Their idea is to split the original Merkle tree into multiple tiers of smaller trees with heights ranging from $10$ to $16$, where the trees at the bottom store all the certificates.
-The Merkle proofs for the certificates within each bottom tree (static, not changing over time) can be embedded inside a Signed Certificate Timestamp, which goes together with the certificate itself.
-These Merkle proofs can be used to verify the membership of the certificates within the bottom trees.
-The roots of these trees form the leaves of the (dynamic) top Merkle tree that changes over time as more certificates are appended to the tree.
-To verify that a certificate is actually included in the large tree, the client now only needs to send PIR query for the Merkle proof of the root of the bottom tree in the top tree.
-Note that the top tree is much smaller than the original one, e.g. a tree of height 30 can be organized into a top tree of height 15 and at most $2^{15}$ trees of height 15 at the bottom.
-A batch PIR scheme such as Lueks-Goldberg~\cite{LueksGoldberg2015} can be used for the top tree.
+The work of Kales-Omolola-Ramacher~\cite{kales2019} aimed particularly for the Certificate Transparency infrastructure and improved upon Lueks-Goldberg's work~\cite{LueksGoldberg2015} for the case of a single client with multiple queries over large growing Merkle trees with \textit{billions} leaves.
+Their idea is to split the original tree into multiple tiers of smaller sub-trees with heights $10$-$16$, where the sub-trees at the bottom store all the certificates.
+The Merkle proofs for the certificates within each bottom sub-tree (static, not changing over time) can be \textit{embedded} inside a Signed Certificate Timestamp, which is included in the certificate.
+These proofs can be used to verify the membership of the certificates within the bottom sub-trees.
+A batch PIR scheme such as Lueks-Goldberg~\cite{LueksGoldberg2015} can be used for the client to retrieve the Merkle proof of the root of each bottom sub-tree within the top sub-tree.